Patrick White Playwrights' Award and Fellowship

 The Patrick White Playwrights’ Award has been an annual initiative of the Sydney Theatre Company since 2000.
 It is held in honour of Patrick White’s contribution to Australian theatre and to foster the development of Australian playwrights.
 In 2010 an additional prize, the Patrick White Playwrights’ Fellowship, was introduced to recognise and support more established Australian playwrights.
 The awards are designed to benefit both emerging writers and mid-career writers, which together have a total prize pool of $32,500.

 The Patrick White Playwrights’ Fellowship is a position for an established Australian playwright whose work has been produced professionally in Australia within the last four years.
-The winning playwright receives $12,500 for a year long Fellowship in recognition of their excellent body of work.
-They also receive a commission, worth $12,500, to write a new play.
+The winning playwright receives a total prize package of $25,000 which includes a year-long Fellowship in recognition of their excellent body of work, and a commission to write a new play.
+Click here for further information and to submit your expression of interest.

-Winners of both the Award and the Fellowship will be announced at a ceremony as part of the Sydney Writers’ Festival 2017 along with a reading of the Patrick White Playwrights’ Award winning play.
+Winners of both the Award and the Fellowship will be announced at an event in May 2018 along with a reading of the Patrick White Playwrights’ Award winning play.
+Closing date for entries to both the Award and the Fellowship is Friday 10 November, 2017.

 Enquiries: (02) 9250 1700 or firstname.lastname@example.org